-Exploring the musical structures and strategies that are crucial to good aural recognition, and learning to hear, recognlise and notate musical structures and patterns.
+Exploring the musical structures and strategies that are crucial to good aural recognition, and learning to hear, realise and notate musical patterns.

 What will we cover?

-- Singing, writing examples, playing rhythms, developing your short-term memory for musical fragments
+- Singing, writing examples, clapping, playing percussion, developing the short-term memory for musical fragments

 - active listening

-- basic skills for transcribing what you hear into musical notation.
+- basic skills and strategies for transcribing what you hear into musical notation.

 What will I achieve?

 By the end of this course you should be able to...

 - hear and sing intervals up to an octave, and explore them within the major scale

 - hear the major or minor quality of simple triads, and the movement within simple harmonic progressions